kovszilard/scala-best-practices/src/main/tut/ScalaBestPractices.md

 ### When should you return unit?

-When you want to perform some side effect, tipicaly at the end of the data flow.
+When you want to perform some side effect, typically at the end of the data flow.
 For example writing to the database, or to the network.

+### `private`, really?!

+In my experience people tend to create `private` methods when they try to hide some dirty hack from others, and usually it has nothing to do with OOP encapsulation of internal state or internal state processing.
+Every time when you finish writing a private method, you should ask yourself the following questions:
+* Does this method change something outside of its scope?
+* Does it make sense to reuse this method somewhere?
+Maybe completely outside of the scope of this program?
+* Do I make this method private because i'm not sure if others can use it as well as me?
+* Am I ready to take the testing difficulty trade-offs of this private method?
+TODO write about why is it difficult to test

+If your answer to any of those questions is true, then you should think about how can you make that method public!

+If you feel yourself guilty reading the previous lines, bad memories firing all over your brain, then first of all keep calm, don't worry, you are not alone!
+From now on you should concentrate only on this mantra:

+"As long as my method is pure, it only works on its inputs and returns a well defined output (not Any or AnyDef) it has to be public!"